Know Before You Go

 - Valid weekly/monthly rail passes are accepted for free travel on connecting light rail service, as well as bus service.

 - NYC Transit tickets must be purchased separately.

-- Customers using rail tickets to must purchase NJ TRANSIT light rail or bus tickets separately for travel.
-Light rail tickets are available from Ticket Vending Machines at the light rail stations.
+- Customers using rail tickets must purchase NJ TRANSIT light rail or bus tickets separately for travel.
+Light rail tickets are available from Ticket Vending Machines at light rail stations.
 Major bus boarding locations offer Ticket Vending Machines, ticket offices, or customers may pay onboard.
-Check Station Information for details on ticketing and fares.
+Check Station Information or timetables for details on ticketing and fares.

-- Purchase your rail ticket prior to boarding the train.
-A $5 surcharge applies to tickets purchased onboard if ticket vending machines or ticket agents are available.
+- Purchase your rail ticket prior to boarding trains.
+A $5 surcharge applies tickets purchased onboard if ticket vending machines or ticket agents are available.

 How to Ride NJ TRANSIT

 Riding is easy as long as you know the basics.
 For travel tips and important information for riding NJ TRANSIT trains, buses, or light rail, click here.